 - You or someone who is acting on your behalf will be asked to sign the notice. - Signing the notice shows only that you got the information about your rights.
 The notice doesn't give your discharge date.
 Signing the notice doesn't mean you're agreeing on a discharge date. - 3.
-Keep your copy of the notice so you'll have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than 2 calendar days before your discharge date, you'll get another copy before you're scheduled to be discharged. - To look at a copy of this notice in advance, call Member Services at 1-800-926-6565 (TTY users call 1-800-955-8770) or 1-800 MEDICARE (1-800-633-4227, TTY users call 1-877-486-2048.
-You can also get the notice online at www.CMS.gov/Medicare/forms-notices/beneficiary-notices-initiative/ffs-ma-im.
+Keep your copy of the notice so you have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than 2 calendar days before your discharge date, you'll get another copy before you're scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services at 1-800-926-6565 (TTY users call 1-800-955-8770) or 1-800 MEDICARE (1-800-633-4227), TTY users should call 1-877-486-2048.
+You can also get this notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischarge-AppealNotices.